South Elementary School congratulates Students of the Week - Lake Okeechobee News

 OKEECHOBEE — South Elementary School would like to congratulate its Students of the Week for the week of Oct.
-14. They are, in no particular order: Rubi Campos-Mendoza, Javion Worthen, Jaxon Csongedi, Leila Flores, Brayleigh Barnes, Madai Almaza, Emmett Ryan, Allissa Betts, Jayden Azcona, and Ariadna Hernandez.
+21. They are, in no particular order: Leah Small, Chase Hardman, Carter Tinajero, Amya Seder, Isabella Wimer, Juan Flores, Kaydyn Frank, Victoria Dixon, Tyshawn Edison, John David Landaverde, Tahja Cooper, Elayna Comfort, Mia Lauterbach, Pyper Hancock, and Austin Miller.

 You are encouraged to leave relevant comments but engaging in personal attacks, threats, online bullying or commercial spam will not be allowed.
 All comments should remain within the bounds of fair play and civility.
 (You can disagree with others courteously, without being disagreeable.)
 Feel free to express yourself but keep an open mind toward finding value in what others say.
 To report abuse or spam, click the X in the upper right corner of the comment box.